 After use, PPE should be carefully removed and decontaminated (if reusable) or disposed of into general waste as soon as practicable.

 The COVID-19 Delta variant is easily transmissible but the mode of spread is similar to initial strain, it is still droplet, with opportunistic airborne.
 Aerosol generating procedures should be avoided if possible.
-Airborne precautions should be employed when performing aerosol generating procedures, such as postmortem use of oscillating or fast-spinning power tools.
+Airborne precautions should be employed when performing aerosol generating procedures, such as post-mortem use of oscillating or fast-spinning power tools.

 Airborne precautions include: